fbrunet99/Missile/README.md

 ICBM Missiles come down from the top of the screen.
 They leave a smoke trail behind them.
 You have to target the missile at the bottom of the smoke trail.

 TODO:
-- MIRV Missiles (some missiles can split into multiple)
 - Better waves: In the arcade, each wave has 3 distinct phases.
 Usually there is a lot of missiles at once, then a pause, then another large attack, then a smaller random attack.
 In this version, the wave is mostly random the whole time but a specific number of missiles occur in each wave.